Skip to content

 • Salt and Pepper – Use as little or as much as you’d like.

-Due to its fancy appearance, you might assume that this branzino recipe is difficult to make.
-However, simply follow the directions for an extremely easy yet impressive whole fish dish.
+Simply follow the directions for an extremely easy yet impressive whole fish dish.

 Pro-Tips